sammcj/smcleod/_posts/2017-11-21-disable-firefox-scrollzoom.md

 image: img/francisco-moreno-278146.jpg
 ---

-This annoys me endlessly, so in `about:config`:
+This annoys me endlessly as I seem to often have my hand on control / cmd from working in the terminal.

+Turns out it's an easy fix in Firefox's `about:config`:

 ```
 mousewheel.with_control.action 0